arirusso/analog/README.md

-# analog
+# Analog

-A Ruby helper for scaling numbers.
+A Ruby helper for scaling numbers

 #### Background